 The modular furniture systems will take over the dwellings of the urban nomads, the young people that regularly change their homes or the simply the life arrangement of those who prefer dynamic ever-changing ambiance.
 The advantages of the modular furniture systems are many and keep in mind if even renowned brands like Moroso are turning their attention towards this innovative approach in furnishing it comes to show how significant trend is this turning out to be.

 The third significant trend that is going to dominate the fashion design stage in 2017 is the Retro approach.
-For the return of specific forms, shapes, and colors from the 60’s and 70’s the music, fashion and film industries with series like and .
-But this trend stood out first to our attention in the furniture exhibition in Milan where the new collection of for showed a brick wall, wooden beams and greenery composition that was inspired from a 55t pavilion – pure poetry whit a harsh twist.
+For the return of specific forms, shapes, and colors from the 60’s and 70’s the music, fashion and film industries with series like Vinyl and Mad Men.
+But this trend stood out first to our attention in the furniture exhibition in Milan where the new collection of Patricia Urquiola for Cassina showed a brick wall, wooden beams and greenery composition that was inspired from a 55t pavilion – pure poetry whit a harsh twist.

 Modern Furniture With Retro Inspiration – the 60’s and the 70’s are Back

 The Rietveld Pavilion which served as an inspiration for the Milan exhibition, stand project of Cassina’s Art Director Patricia Urquiola, was a temporary building designed in 1955 in Holland to display sculptures and later reconstructed in the Kröller-Müller Museum’s sculpture garden.
 It’s minimalist and artistic spirit was captured and redesign in a new light, upgraded and brought to new life by the Cassina’s contemporary attitude.